jekyll-one/j1-images/README.md

 To start using J1 Images immediately, already generated images are available at [jekyllone](https://hub.docker.com/u/jekyllone/) at Docker Hub:

-*   `jekyllone/j1image` - Image to create Docker images for the `J1 template` project from the scratch
+*   `jekyllone/j1image` - Create Docker images for the `J1 template` project from the scratch
-*   `jekyllone/j1app` - Image to run J1 Template based Web sites as an Docker App
-*   [jekyllone/j1base](https://hub.docker.com/r/jekyllone/j1base/) - Base image, all core software bundled,
+*   [jekyllone/j1base](https://hub.docker.com/r/jekyllone/j1base/) - Base image for J1 Projects.
+All core software bundled,
-only selected RubyGem included
+only **selected** RubyGem included
-*   [jekyllone/j1](https://hub.docker.com/r/jekyllone/j1/) - Fully equipped image based on `jekyllone/j1base`
+*   [jekyllone/j1](https://hub.docker.com/r/jekyllone/j1/) - Fully equipped image based on `jekyllone/j1base`.
-but includes all Rubies needed to run and develop a web site
+Includes **all** Rubies needed to run and develop a J1-based web site

-> **NOTE**:
-> The image `jekyllone/j1app` is currently under construction and **not**
-> available, yet.

 ### Create and run a Web